 Not achieving that purpose today is not failure.
 Failure is to stop moving towards that purpose.
 Failure is to stop inspecting and adapting towards that purpose.
 Not creating Done, releasable versions of product means sub-optimal use of Scrum.
 The danger is to stop challenging that status-quo.

 Understanding that Scrum Masters are all about helping teams and organizations in understanding and enacting Scrum, following might be a great way to start your next Sprint Retrospective:

 - Scrum Master: “Have we delivered a Done, releasable version of product this Sprint?”

 - Scrum Master: “What can we do about that?”

-Committed, connected and engaged people might consider:
+Committed, connected and engaged people will have serious conversations about:

 - How to increase effectiveness through collaboration, autonomy & self-organization?

 - What skills & knowledge are needed and (un)available?

 - Are our development practices & standards appropriate and up to par?